PediVac is callus remover that uses an emery pad that spins at 2,000 RPM and an internal vacuum to make skin removal easy and clean.

 The final step to cleaning your PediVac is to use a small brush (included with the device) to brush out the interior of the collecting chamber.

-Other Alternatives for Removing Calluses and Dry Skin
+Manual Methods of Removing Calluses and Dry Skin

 Before the advent of devices like PediVac, the popular ways of removing calluses were emery pads and various metal devices you’d rub against your feet like a cheese grater.